-Wild Canvas is a seasonal, festival‑style campsite in Bedfordshire, set beside the River Great Ouse.
-We offer camping, glamping, campervan stays and curated summer events including live music, DJs, campfires, river activities and family‑friendly experiences.
+Wild Canvas is a seasonal, family-friendly festival-style campsite in Bedfordshire set besides the River Great Ouse.
+We offer camping, glamping, and campervan stays, alongside live music, DJs, campfires, river activities and other outdoor experiences.

-Wild Canvas blends the freedom of camping with the atmosphere of a small, well‑curated festival.
-Expect live bands and DJs on Friday and Saturday evenings, a sociable courtyard bar, campfires, food trucks, outdoor activities and a relaxed, respectful crowd, without the chaos of a large festival.
+Wild Canvas blends the freedom of camping with the atmosphere of a small, curated festival: live music and DJ sessions on weekends, a sociable courtyard bar, campfires, food trucks, activities and a relaxed, friendly crowd, without the chaos of a large festival.

 Wild Canvas is ideal for couples, families, groups of friends and solo campers who enjoy nature, music and a friendly community atmosphere.
 We welcome people looking for a chilled, social camping experience rather than a party‑all‑night campsite.